neeonez/scraper-boilerplate/README.md

 ## Application structure

-This application uses the [Laravel Zero Framework] (https://laravel-zero.com/), which is a light micro-framework based in Laravel specilly designed to create console based PHP applications.
-The [Goutte] (https://github.com/FriendsOfPHP/Goutte) scraper is included, as it's an easy to use scraping tool which can also emulate the behavior of a web browser.
+This application uses the [Laravel Zero Framework](https://laravel-zero.com/), which is a light micro-framework based in Laravel specilly designed to create console based PHP applications.
+The [Goutte](https://github.com/FriendsOfPHP/Goutte) scraper is included, as it's an easy to use scraping tool which can also emulate the behavior of a web browser.

 To add a new scraper you have to edit the **_config/scrapers.php_** file.
 This file includes an array with pairs of **elements** to scrape and **locations** to scrape.